b1llywitant0/dbt-semantic-layer-implementation/README.md

 ## Getting Started

-1. <strong>Important:</strong> entrypoint.sh should be in LF format, not CRLF.
-Please run:
+1. <strong>Important:</strong> All scripts using [Shebang](https://linuxhandbook.com/shebang/) should be in LF format, not CRLF.
+Please run if you use Windows:
 ```
 git config --global core.autocrlf false
 ```